polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **When to Use**

 To construct an `Event` struct type for a runtime.
 This macro is typically called automatically by the `construct_runtime!` macro.
-However, developers may call this macro directly to construct `Event` enum handpicking pallet events they want to listen for.
+However, developers may call this macro directly to construct `Event` enum selecting specific pallet events they want to listen for.
 This is useful when constructing a mock runtime for testing.

 **What It Does**